Your Guide To The Spooky Spots And Creepy Adventures Of Durham

 Duke Homestead’s Halloween Phantasmagoria | October 25

-Explore historical concepts of spiritualism at this unique Halloween event.
 Appropriate for all ages, the educational event takes place at the 19th-century homestead of the Duke family.
-Suggested donation: $5 per car.
+Tickets are $10 plus tax per adult in advance, $15 plus tax at the door; $5 plus tax for kids 12 and under.

 Barktoberfest | October 26